Banchō Sarayashiki: Influences on Japanese culture

 In 1795, old wells in Japan suffered from an infestation of byasa larvae that became known as the "Okiku insect" (お菊虫, okiku mushi).
 This larva, covered with thin threads making it look as though it had been bound, was widely believed to be a reincarnation of Okiku.
 The Ningyo Joruri version is set in Himeji Castle, a popular tourist attraction at the castle is Okiku-Ido, or Okiku's Well.
 Traditionally, this is where the hapless maid's body was thrown after being killed by Tetsuzan.
 Although the castle is closed at night, it is said that her ghost still rises nightly from the well, and counts to nine before shrieking and returning.

 Adaptations

 Manga artist Rumiko Takahashi included a parody of the legend of Okiku in her romantic comedy Maison Ikkoku.
 As part of an Obon event, the residents of Ikkoku-kan take part in a summer festival; Kyoko dresses up as Okiku and is supposed to hide in a shallow well.

+The manga Akane-banashi depicts a rakugo performance of the legend of Okiku.